Monika-After-Story/MonikaModDev/STYLE.md

 - `game` - used for most of the minigames
 - `vv` - used for update-related material
 - `v` - also used for update-related material
+- `bye` - used for farewells

 There may be more, so in general, be mindful of the labels you use.
-Try to be as specific as possible to avoid overlap.

 ### Store